New Books & Release Dates

 Q. If Alex can see into the future, why can’t he solve all his problems/make himself invincible?

-A. See the Encyclopaedia Arcana series on ‘Advanced Divination’, starting here.
+A. Divination in the Alex Verus series works differently than it does in most other fantasy stories.
+See the Encyclopaedia Arcana series on ‘Advanced Divination’, starting here.
 Parts 2-7 can be found here.

 Q. What’s Richard’s magic type?